whichjdk/whichjdk.com/README.md

 Oracle provides OpenJDK builds for Linux, macOS and windows in a compressed archive format.

-These builds will only be updated for a 6 month period.
+These builds will only be updated for a 6-month period.
 Updates and security patches will not be available after this short period.
 This also applies for LTS versions!
-E.g. the latest OpenJDK 11 build was [11.0.2+9](https://jdk.java.net/archive/) while the current OpenJDK version is [11.0.12+7](https://wiki.openjdk.java.net/display/JDKUpdates/JDK11u).
+E.g., the latest OpenJDK 11 build was [11.0.2+9](https://jdk.java.net/archive/) while the current OpenJDK version is [11.0.12+7](https://wiki.openjdk.java.net/display/JDKUpdates/JDK11u).

 ⛔️ Recommendation: Do not use _OpenJDK builds by Oracle_, particularly if you plan to stick with LTS versions.